shawn-nyk/tp/docs/DeveloperGuide.md

 1. Finding specific keyword(s) in the list of company/companies

-   1. Prerequisities: List all companies using the `list com` command.
+   1. Prerequisites: List all companies using the `list com` command.
 At least one company. `Find` method and `list` method works hand in hand.

    1. Test case: `find com facebook` <br>
    Expected: Any titles in the card that contains `facebook` will be matched. i.e `Facebook`, `Facebook Singapore`.
 However `FacebookMalaysia` will not be matched.